nipunthathsara/ballerina-observability-guide/README.md

 Observability of services is useful to retrieve internal information for easier troubleshooting and system status analysis.
 Ballerina allows to observe its services using Monitoring, Logging and Distributed tracing methods, with the use of other external tools.

+Ballerina observability can be categorized into two types as,
+- Default observability - Each Ballerina service can expose its internal information just by enabling the built-in observability.
+(Eg : Network call duration)
+- User-defined observability - More specific data can be retrieved by using user-defined observability.
+(Eg : Function execution time) This requires the explicit import of the package `ballerina/observe`.

 > This guide is a modification of the [Parallel Service Orchestration guide](https://github.com/nipunthathsara/parallel-service-orchestration) to explain a real-world use case of Ballerina observability.

 Following are the sections available in this guide.